jaduse/pocketapi/README.md

 Pocket API for Python 3

 ##Usage:
-At first, you will need and application token.
+At first, you will need a consumer key.
 Get your own at http://getpocket.com/developer/apps/new

 Simple get method